409A Valuation with International Shareholders: What to Know

 The right approach for a company with international shareholders is not a special methodology.
 It is the same standard 409A methodology -- income, market, and cost approaches, allocated through OPM or PWERM as appropriate to the stage -- applied with the international-specific inputs documented.
 Specifically:

-• Seed and Series A: OPM allocation with international preferences modeled in their contractual currency and any unusual rights captured.
+- Seed and Series A: OPM allocation with international preferences modeled in their contractual currency and any unusual rights captured.
 Time-to-liquidity reflects realistic exit picture.

-• Series B: OPM or hybrid OPM-PWERM.
+- Series B: OPM or hybrid OPM-PWERM.
 If foreign strategics are present with commercial agreements, the hybrid is more defensible -- it explicitly weights the strategic-acquisition scenario.

-• Series C and later: PWERM-dominated allocation with explicit strategic-acquisition, financial-acquisition, and IPO scenarios, each weighted by probability and assigned its own exit multiple.
+- Series C and later: PWERM-dominated allocation with explicit strategic-acquisition, financial-acquisition, and IPO scenarios, each weighted by probability and assigned its own exit multiple.

-• Pre-IPO: Same as above, with the IPO scenario probability-weighted using the actual S-1 timing and the SEC cheap-stock framework.
+- Pre-IPO: Same as above, with the IPO scenario probability-weighted using the actual S-1 timing and the SEC cheap-stock framework.
 Foreign strategic ROFRs or consent rights need to be explicitly reflected in the IPO-vs-acquisition probability split.

-Bottom Line: 409A and International Shareholders
+What Is the Bottom Line on 409A and International Shareholders?

 Get a 409A That Handles Your International Cap Table